Many Christians are drowning in debt, struggling to make ends meet, and living from check to check.

 These three tithes were carried out over a 7-year cycle, with no tithing during the 7th year because it was a Sabbath year in which the land of Israel rested from sowing and reaping (Leviticus 25:3-7).

-Notice that each tithe was eaten.
+Notice that each tithe was eaten by the people.
 None of the tithes went towards financing the temple or paying salaries.
 The purpose of the tithe was not to raise money, but to provide food for God’s people and meet their needs.

 As you can see, the tithe was similar to the Sabbath day in the sense that it was given to meet the needs of the people.

-If someone is using the doctrine of tithing to meet THE NEEDS OF AN ORGANIZATION and not to meet your needs — they are twisting the purpose of the tithe, ignorant of the heart of God, and putting a religious ritual and a man-made temple over human life.
+If someone is using the doctrine of tithing to COVER THE EXPENSES OF A RELIGIOUS ORGANIZATION OR FUND THE LUXURIOUS LIFESTYLE OF A RELIGIOUS LEADER and not to meet the needs of God’s people — they are twisting the purpose of the tithe, ignorant of the heart of God, and putting a religious ritual and man-made temple before human lives.

-Many leaders today are oppressing the poor by telling them that they have to ‘tithe’ before they pay their bills, when in fact God commanded the third tithe to be GIVEN TO THE POOR.
-These leaders use slick phrases like “You can’t afford NOT to tithe” and “Give until it hurts” to convince poor people to tithe.
-How evil of them.
+Many leaders today are oppressing the poor by telling them that they have to tithe 10% of their income before they pay their bills, when in fact, in Scripture, God commanded the third tithe to be GIVEN TO THE POOR.
+These leaders use slick phrases like “You can’t afford NOT to tithe” and “Give until it hurts” to convince poor people to fork over 10% of their income.
+Once again, this is financial oppression, financial exploitation, and spiritual abuse.
+This kind of false teaching grieves the heart of God and moves Him to judgment.

-God didn’t command the poor to tithe because they couldn’t afford to and they didn’t own any land.
-God is AGAINST leaders who oppress the poor by telling them that they have to tithe (Malachi 3:5).
-It does not matter if some of the money is being used to help the poor.
-You do NOT oppress the poor in order to “help the poor,” “spread the Gospel,” or pay the church’s bills.
+God didn’t command the poor to tithe because they couldn’t afford to.
+God is against religious leaders who oppress the poor by telling them that they have to tithe 10% of their income (Malachi 3:5).
+It does not matter if some of the money is being used to help the poor — in God’s Kingdom, we do NOT financially exploit or oppress the poor in order to “help the poor,” “spread the Gospel,” or pay the church’s bills.

 3. Telling people to “keep tithing and trust God to provide” sets a poor example of Christlike leadership.